bootcoder/ENV_Scratch_Setup/README.md

 ## Forward:
 I put together this guide to assist young developers in setting up new OSx hardware.
 It is built to start from a clean installation of OSX El Capitain.
 Older versions of OSX should work as well.
+I'm not saying this collection of software tools is the end all greatest, there are lots of options available, but if you need to get up and running you can create this environment and things will be pretty good.

 It's geared in such a way as to be non blocking to anyone with a basic experience level in OSX configuration.